-7.5 Weapons in School (AoD Policy 2621)
+7.5 Weapons in School (AoD Policy 2621) Possession and Definition

-Possession

 Possession and/or use of a weapon by students is detrimental to the welfare and safety of the students and school personnel with the school community.
-"Possession" is defined as a) physically holding and/or carrying a deadly weapon/weapon/replica, or b) the deadly weapon/weapon/replica is under the control of a student whether it is located in a car, locker, backpack, or other locations, or c) being under the control of or belonging to the student while on the school grounds and/or participating in a school-sponsored activity.
+"Possession" is defined as (a) physically holding and/or carrying a deadly weapon/weapon/replica, or (b) the deadly weapon/weapon/replica is under the control of a student whether it is located in a car, locker, backpack, or other location, or (c) being under control of or belonging to the student while on the school grounds and/or participating in a school-sponsored activity.

-Carrying, bringing, using or possessing a deadly weapon/weapon/replica on school grounds, when being transported in vehicles to/from a Catholic school, during a school-sponsored activity or event, and off school property when the conduct has a reasonable connection to school or any school-sponsored activity or event, and off school property when the conduct has a reasonable connection to school or any school-sponsored even without the authorization of the school is prohibited.
+Carrying, bringing, using or possessing a deadly weapon/weapon/replica on school grounds, when being transported in vehicles to/from a Catholic school, during a school-sponsored activity or event, and off school property when the conduct has a reasonable connection to school or any school-sponsored event without the authorization of the school is prohibited.